Master of Science

 For exceptional students applying with a Bachelor of Science degree, all the requirements for a Master of Science (above) apply, plus a four-year Honours degree or its equivalent from a recognized institution with a minimum GPA of 3.70 and demonstrated research ability.

-Post-baccalaureate Certificate in Network Security and Post-baccalaureate Certificate in Software Security
+Graduate Certificate in Network Security and Graduate Certificate in Software Security

 In addition to Faculty of Graduate Studies requirements for Admission, the following are required:

 - A four-year Bachelor’s degree or equivalent in Computer Science from a recognized institution; or